Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 The website is created to be easy and user-friendy on all type of devices.
 All parts are designed to achieve high user satisfaction, with four pages with easy navigation buttons,

 ## Wireframes
+* Initial draft of how the website should look like, I've changed few things

 <img src="assets/css/images/wireframes1.jpg">
 <img src="assets/css/images/wireframes2.jpg">